chukaofili/kubernetes-on-digitalocean/Part-II.md

 ## Step 3: Update kube-controller-manager

-Next we'll need to update the kube-controller manager with the right path to ssl certs, as the defaults don't exist, and we'll need point it to the default volume plugin directory.
+Next we'll need to update the kube-controller manager with the right path to ssl certs, as the defaults don't exist, we'll need point it to the default volume plugin directory.
 Ssh into your kubernetes master with `ssh core@[kubernetes-master-ip-goes-here] ` and update the following file `/etc/kubernetes/manifests/kube-controller-manager.yaml` using the **root user**:

 Under `spec.containers.command` **add** the following: